Colorado Wage Act

 Wage and Compensation Due Upon Termination of Employment Under The Colorado Wage Act

 If an employee is discharged, all earned, vested and determinable wages and compensation are immediately due and payable to the employee.
-If the employer is unable to pay the employee immediately because the employer’s payroll department is not operating, then the employer is given up to 24 additional hours to make payment, depending on the hours of operation of its payroll department.
+If the employer is unable to pay the employee immediately because the employer’s local office, worksite, or payroll department is not operating, then the employer is given up to 24 additional hours to make payment, depending on the hours of operation of its payroll department.
+Payment must then be made on accounting unit’s next regular workday and a pay statement provided to the employee.

 If an employee voluntarily terminates the employment relationship, any unpaid wages or compensation must be made available to the employee on the next regular payday.